FBBABDU/FBBABDU/README.md

 - 👋 Hi, I’m @FBBABDU
 - 👀 I’m interested in web design and development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, html & css
 - 💞️ I’m looking to collaborate on JavaScript
 - 📫 How to reach me on GitHub @FBBABDU